 *Everyone has their own way of reversing this is what worked for me.

 I have been reversing and maintaining for over 2 years.
 Throughout, the past year I have been maintaining.
-During my reverse I increased my caloric intake from 1400-2400 calories.
+During my reverse I increased my caloric intake from 1400 calories to 2400 calories.
 Believe it or not I actually weigh less now than I did at the start of my reverse in July of 2017.
 Right now I feel AMAZING and I may very well transition back into a reverse diet to allow more muscle growth.
 Basically, begin eating a little above maintenance, eat in surplus.
-More muscle = higher metabolism = higher macro/caloric intake.
+More muscle = higher metabolism which equates in a higher macro/caloric intake.
 Muscle is always a good thing.
 I will keep you updated.

 *Post coming soon on my road to stabilizing my hormones and healing whole self, mind and body.